 Profile verification status confirms that a Twitter account is authentic.
 It shows that the account is indeed genuine.
-Accounts which are protected carry out hidden activities such as posts which may not be visible to people outside the group.
+Accounts that are protected carry out hidden activities such as posts that may not be visible to people outside the group.

 6: List of top followers and following